 - 1. To earn an athletic letter the following guidelines have been established.
-Letters may be awarded for those athletes who meet the criteria listed below. - If a student does not meet the lettering guidelines, the student may receive a junior varsity letter or a certificate of participation.
+Letters may be awarded for those athletes who meet the criteria listed below. - 2.
+If a student does not meet the lettering guidelines, the student may receive a junior varsity letter or a certificate of participation.
 Those playing on freshmen teams will receive a certificate of participation unless they meet JV requirements. - 3.
 The final decision for all letters is the discretion of the coaching staff based on the student athlete's total contribution to the team. - 4.
 If a student cannot complete a season due to injury or circumstances beyond the student's control and has met the game time percentage requirement prior to that time, a letter shall be awarded. - 5.
-Any high school student who participates four complete years in a sport shall receive a varsity letter during the senior year. - 6.
+Any high school student who participates four complete years in a sport shall receive a varsity letter during the senior - 6.
 In order to receive any award or letter, the athlete must be in attendance at the awards assembly, unless excused in advance by the activities director or administration.
 No letters will be issued prior to the assembly.
 If a student's absence from the awards assembly is unexcused, only certificates or other consumables will be issued to the student.
 Bars, letters and other emblems that can be reused will not be issued.

 SPORT VARSITY JUNIOR VARSITY

-Volleyball, Football, Basketbal l, Baseball, Softball
+Volleyball, Football, Basketball l, Baseball, Softball

 Practice Time 90% 90%

 Playing Time 60% 50%

-(Quarters FB, Basketb all; Games for VB,BB,SE 3)
+(Quarters FB, Basketb all; Games for VB, BB, S B)

-SPORT Track VARSITY JUNIOR VARSITY

-Truon Practice Time 90% 90%

-Meet Performance Place in at least three meets.
-Place in at least one meet.

-Cross Co ountry

-Practice Time 90% 90%

-Meet Performance Medal in at least three varsity races.
-Medal in at least 3 JV races or 1 varsity race.
+SPORT Track VARSITY JUNIOR VARSITY Practice Time Meet Performance 90% Place in at least three meets.
+90% Place in at least one meet.
+Cross C ountry Practice Time Meet Performance 90% Medal in at least three varsity races.
+90% Medal in at least 3 JV races or 1 varsity race.
+Cheerle ading , · Practice Time Event Cheer Time 90% 90% None given None given

-Cheerlea ding • •

-Practice Time 90% None given

-Event Cheer Time 90% None given